-Based on a twin-engine military transport aircraft, Gulfstream's predecessor company Grumman Aerospace Corporation worked on the development of a new class of business jets from the late 1940s.
+Based on a twin-engine military transport aircraft, Gulfstream's predecessor company, Grumman Aerospace Corporation, worked from the late 1940s to develop a new class of business jet.
 Beginning in 1959, the Grumman Gulfstream I (G-159) was introduced to the market and sold about 200 times over the next 10 years.
-The Gulfstream I marked the beginning of the company's rise to become a respected player in business aviation.
+The Gulfstream I marked the beginning of the company's rise to a respected player in business aviation.
 Today, Gulfstream is considered the world's largest manufacturer of business jets, ahead of Bombardier.

-Comparable to its competitor Bombardier, Gulfstream's aircraft families also cover a broad spectrum: the fleet covers ranges between 6,667 and 13,890 kilometres and comfortably seats up to 13 passengers, depending on the configuration.
-US billionaires Jeff Bezos, Bill Gates and Elon Musk as well as Portuguese football star Cristiano Ronaldo are avowed Gulfstream customers and fans of the exclusive jets.
+Comparable to its competitor Bombardier, Gulfstream's aircraft families also cover a broad spectrum: The fleet covers ranges between 6,667 and 13,890 kilometers and comfortably seats up to 13 passengers, depending on the configuration.
+U.S. billionaires Jeff Bezos, Bill Gates and Elon Musk, as well as Portuguese soccer star Cristiano Ronaldo, are avowed Gulfstream customers and fans of the exclusive jets.

-Chartering a Gulfstream private jet: Key data of the aircraft manufacturer
+Gulfstream private jet charter: Key data of the aircraft manufacturer

-Prestigious American company with over 60 years of experience in the manufacture of technologically advanced private jets
+Prestigious American company with over 60 years of experience in manufacturing technologically advanced private jets